Crissi Avila, Co-President

 Mona Field, Co-President

 Mona Field is a former political science professor at Glendale Community College.
 Mona was elected to the LA Community College District to serve as a member of the Governing Board.
 Mona has facilitated workshops and panels for the Faculty Association of the CA Community Colleges, the Community College League of CA, and the California Studies Center.
 She is a member of the Board of the Los Angeles Leadership Academy and is on the Board of the Foundation for the LA Community College District.
+Mona is author of a best selling college textbook, California Government and Politics Today, now In it’s 15th edition.

 Tom Carson, 1st Vice President